 We were in a supermarket once in a small town in Colorado.
 A guy said to the woman on the checkout, “You couldn’t live back East, could you?”
 You go there and you can really see what he means.
 The big sky, the open spaces, the feeling of freedom.

 The Pacific Northwest

 THE TWO LARGE STATES of Oregon and Washington, at the top left corner of the bottom 48 states, constitute an important region in their own right.
-They are wooded on the Pacific coast to the west, bisected north to south by the Cascade Mountains, and almost arid across them to the east.
-The two states are separated by the majestic Columbia River, celebrated in the Woody Guthrie song 'Roll on Columbia'.
+They are wooded on the Pacific coast to the west, bisected north to south by the Cascade Mountains, and almost arid on the eastern side of them.
+The two states are separated by the majestic Columbia River, celebrated in a Woody Guthrie song.

 Oregon is the southernmost of the two states, with California to its south.
 Its capital Portland is one of the most liberal and progressive in the USA, known for its boutique eateries and craft beers.
 In western Oregon, where the Columbia River rolls into the sea, is the small town of Astoria, a remarkable place with no fast food or chain stores, which looks like the America of the 1950s.